|Guide||♦||9 Triplogs||0 Topics|

-This loop, starting from Hannagan Meadow, Foot Creek Trail 76, at 9000 feet of elevation, continuing down to the Blue River and back up to Hannagan Meadow via the KP Creek trail 70 and the North Fork KP Trail 93 is similar to the Steeple Mesa - Grant Creek trail except: this loop cuts off at Mud Spring, at approximately the 24 mile mark, to return via the perennial KP Creek and, for the final 1 1/1 miles, along Highway 181, instead of the seasonal Steeple Creek.
-If you plan this loop, please look at the Steeple Mesa- Grant Creek trail for additional information.
+This loop, starting from Hannagan Meadow, Foot Creek Trail 76, at 9000 feet of elevation, continuing down to the Blue River and back up to Hannagan Meadow via the KP Creek trail 70 and the North Fork KP Trail 93, is similar to the Steeple Mesa - Grant Creek trail except: this loop cuts off at Mud Spring, at approximately the 24-mile mark, to return via the perennial KP Creek and, for the final 1 1/1 miles, along Highway 181, instead of the seasonal Steeple Creek.
+Please look at the Steeple Mesa- Grant Creek trail for additional information if you plan this loop.

-As with any hike, the concern becomes where to find reliable water sources, which is why the hikers detoured at Mud Springs.
+As with any hike, the concern becomes finding reliable water sources, which is why the hikers detoured at Mud Springs.

-The very scenic, but strenuous loop begins just south of Hannagan Meadow on Foote Creek Trail 76.
+The very scenic but strenuous loop begins just south of Hannagan Meadow on Foote Creek Trail 76.
 With a light enough load, ten hours of sunlight, strong legs, and healthy lungs, a hiker can accomplish this hike in three long days.
-However, this area is rugged and would require an early start at the meadow, perhaps 8 am.
-The down hill climb is steep, but manageable; However, the return up to 9000 feet is taxing, and if climbed in minimum time, requires a strong steady pace.
-This of course begs the question: What is the rush?
-For those who really want to enjoy the scenery, peacefulness, view the abundant wildlife, and solitude the area provides, why not take time to experience the beauty before knocking the dirt from your boots?
-Before tightly securing the stove's gas valve and enjoying your final freeze dried delicacy?
+However, this area is rugged and would require an early start at the meadow, perhaps at 8 am.
+The downhill climb is steep but manageable; However, the return up to 9000 feet is taxing, and if climbed in minimum time, requires a robust and steady pace.
+This, of course, begs the question: What is the rush?
+For those who want to enjoy the scenery, peacefulness, view the abundant wildlife, and solitude the area provides, why not take time to experience the beauty before knocking the dirt from your boots?
+Before tightly securing the stove's gas valve and enjoying your final freeze-dried delicacy?

-P Bar Lake, at mile 4, does make for a very nice first night after the 5 to 6 hour long drive from metro Phoenix.
-Nothing more than a mud hole in October, this area, at just under 9000 feet of elevation provides scenery complete with fall colors of aspen and mixed conifer, deer drinking from the lake early in the morning, and a great respite from the city life.
+P Bar Lake, at mile 4, does make for a very lovely first night after the 5 to 6 hour-long drive from metro Phoenix.
+Nothing more than a mudhole in October, this area, at just under 9000 feet of elevation, provides scenery complete with fall colors of aspen and mixed conifer, deer drinking from the lake early in the morning, and a great respite from the city life.
 From P Bar, departing from trail 76, follow the 75-trailhead sign south.
-Cutting westward across to White Oak Spring, and beginning a drop in elevation, off in the distance, a hiker for the first time, views the valley that the Blue River meanders.
+Cutting westward across to White Oak Spring and beginning a drop in elevation, off in the distance, a hiker for the first time, views the valley that the Blue River meanders.
 (About 2 miles past the spring, a small intermittent creek afforded some water before crossing Grant Creek another mile down the trail.)
-At White Oak Spring, elevation about 7200, Trail 75 continues down in elevation, at an average grade of 12% eventually paralleling the perennially flowing Grant Creek to the confluence of Grant Creek and the Blue River at mile 14.
+At White Oak Spring, elevation about 7200, Trail 75 continues down in elevation, at an average grade of 12%, eventually paralleling the perennially flowing Grant Creek to the confluence of Grant Creek and the Blue River at mile 14.
 Trail 75 actually crosses the river, which for these hikers required a bit of rock hopping, not actually fording through the water.